Softpanorama

 Since multiple keys with the same value are placed in the sorted array in the same order that they appear in the input array, insertion sort is stable.

-If input data contains already sorted fragments insertion sort works slightly faster, but unless the sorted fragment is found of the very beginning of the data set, it moves its elements one by one.
+If input data contains already sorted fragments insertion sort works slightly faster, but unless the sorted fragment is found of the very beginning of the data set, it moves its elements up one by one, not in chunks.

-If the input data are sorted in the opposite direction, insertion soft cannot take advantage of this.
+If the input data are sorted in the opposite direction, insertion soft can't take advantage of this.

-Out of three elementary sort algorithms insertion sort uses fewer comparisons, so it might be faster when comparisons are expensive, for example for sorting long similar strings.
+Out of three elementary sort algorithms (bublesort, selection and insertion sort algorithms), insertion sort uses fewer comparisons, so it might be faster when comparisons are expensive, for example for sorting long similar strings.

 C implementation usually contains two nested loops:

-Please note that C language control structures are not very well suited for precise implementation of the optional control graph of sorting or searching algorithms.
+Please note that C language control structures are not very well suited for precise implementation of the control graphs of sorting or searching algorithms.
+But they are good enough.
 At the same time we should avoid temptation to adjust algorithm to the capabilities of the language, the error that is typical in so many textbooks.

 Here is sample non-optimal insertion sort implementation that contains the flaws that I mentioned: